No Place Like Home Program

 The Department of Housing and Community Development (HCD) is seeking public input on the design of the new No Place Like Home (NPLH) Program -- a program for counties to fund the development of permanent supportive housing for persons with mental illness who are chronically homeless, at risk of chronic homelessness, or homeless.

-Help Shape the Program: Provide Your Input HCD is hosting the following workshops to present the program design in the NPLH "draft program guidelines," which will be posted on this webpage on or about April 28, 2017.
+Help Shape the Program: Provide Your Input HCD is hosting the following workshops to present the program design on the NPLH "draft program guidelines."
 Learn more.

 Workshop Dates and Locations